Ultrasound effectiveness varies by species

 Ultrasound has been proposed as a noninvasive contraceptive, but the effect varies greatly depending on the species and the methods applied.
 While ultrasound was an effective contraceptive in rats and a permanent sterilant in dogs, study results in monkeys and self-reported outcomes in humans were disappointing.

 In 2007, the Parsemus Foundation sponsored a study, conducted by Family Health International with the University of North Carolina, to test therapeutic ultrasound applied to the testes as a multi-month contraceptive in rats (reportedly 15 minutes of treatment for about 6 months of effect).
 This method was shown to work by one professor in the 1970’s but had never been taken seriously by other researchers until now.
 The FHI/UNC team’s successful pilot study was the basis for the UNC team’s winning application for a Bill & Melinda Gates Foundation Grand Challenges Explorations grant to continue the work.
 Congratulations to the team for doing the work that got this method taken seriously!

 In January 2012, the results from the UNC team were published and got widespread press coverage.
 Here are a few examples:

-Lastly, we have funded an ultrasound study at the University of California, which has managed to get it to have some effect in primates (although not as quick or long-lasting as in dogs; these older monkeys have big tough testes!).
-Preliminary results from all three teams were presented in October 2011 as posters at the Future of Contraception Initiative conference, and the final monkey results are now published here.
+Lastly, we funded an ultrasound study at the University of California, which managed to get it to have some effect in primates (although not as quick or long-lasting as in dogs; these older monkeys have big tough testes!).
+Preliminary results from all three teams were presented in October 2011 as posters at the Future of Contraception Initiative conference, and the final monkey results were published here.